Roger Rogerson: After dismissal from the police force

+Rogerson was subsequently convicted of perverting the course of justice in relation to A$110,000 deposited by him in bank accounts under a false name.
+He spent nine months in jail in 1990 before being released on bail pending an ultimately unsuccessful appeal.
+He spent a further three years in jail.

 On 17 February 2005, Rogerson and his wife, Anne Melocco, were convicted of lying to the 1999 Police Integrity Commission.
 Rogerson served twelve months of a maximum two-and-a-half-year sentence.
 He was released from Kirkconnell Correctional Centre on 17 February 2006.
 Melocco was sentenced to two years' periodic detention for the same offence.
 Following his release from prison in 2006, Rogerson resumed his entertainment career with Mark "Jacko" Jackson by appearing in a show called The Wild Colonial Psychos with Jackson and Mark "Chopper" Read.

+Writing and autobiography

-In 2008, Rogerson reviewed episodes of the Underbelly series and Melbourne's underworld war in The Daily Telegraph He also wrote about the 2009 series of Underbelly for the same paper.
+In 2008, Rogerson reviewed episodes of the Underbelly series and Melbourne's underworld war in The Daily Telegraph.
+He also wrote about the 2009 series of Underbelly for the same paper.

 In 2009, he published an autobiography about his time as a detective, entitled The Dark Side, launched by broadcaster Alan Jones.